Merge Sort Algorithm

 }

-Some important properties of the merge sort algorithm
+Some important properties

 • Merge sort is a stable sorting algorithm i.e. the relative order of equal elements is preserved throughout the sorting process.
 This property is important in many applications where the original order of equal elements must be maintained.

 • Merge sort's divide and conquer method makes it suitable for parallelization because it involves independent sub-problems that can be solved in parallel.
-Multiway merge sort, which uses multiple merge operations to merge more than two sublists at a time, is an example of a parallelizable variant of merge sort.

 • The parallelization of merge sort makes it an attractive choice for sorting large amounts of data, such as those processed in computer clusters.
 Additionally, in such systems, memory is often not a limiting resource, so the disadvantage of space complexity of merge sort is negligible.

 • One of the variations of merge sort is 3-way merge sort, where instead of dividing the array into 2 parts, we divide it into 3 equal parts.
-Think!
 The critical question is: what would be the time and space complexity of 3-way merge sort?
 Is it more efficient than 2-way merge sort?

 Similar coding questions to practice